Ever thought to yourself: What is a verb?

 This lesson is not going to be complicated or grammar-heavy at all, and we’ll explain each concept thoroughly so that you can easily grasp them and put them to good use throughout your Swedish language-learning journey.

-1. The Use of Tenses in Swedish
+Table of Contents1.
+The Use of Tenses in Swedish

 Verb tenses are used to express when an action takes place.
-As you know, there are three main concepts involved here: the present, the past, and the future
+As you know, there are three main concepts involved here: the present, the past, and the future.

 In Swedish, there are five main tenses: one to express events in the present, three for the past (the past perfect, the past imperfect, the pluperfect), and different ways to express actions and occurrences that have not yet happened in the future.